All Episodes

 He says he get it when I need it, as long as it's not repetitive.

-In other words, if it's the same briefing every day, he's saying I'm letting Mike Pence handle it and update me if anything's important.
+In other words, if it's the same briefing every day, he's saying, I'm letting Mike Pence handle it and update me if anything's important.

 They're just angry.

-Then you've got on Wednesday, yesterday, the president-elect added three more high profile CEOs, you know, Pepsi CEO and Uber CEO and Tesla CBO to this big meeting they had with all these other people.
+Then you've got on Wednesday, yesterday, the president-elect added three more high-profile CEOs, you know, Pepsi CEO and Uber CEO and Tesla CBO to this big meeting they had with all these other people.

 Well, who gets to decide?

-For example, is it news if CNN slips the questions to Hillary before a debate?
+Certain, for example, is it news if CNN slips the questions to Hillary before a debate?

 Is it news if CNN is asking the DNC for questions for Donald Trump?

-Sound like Martha Raditz.
+Sounded like Martha Rattitz.

 You got a California professor in hiding after he told their students that Donald Trump's election was an act of terrorism.

-An act of terrorism.
+An act of terrorism?

 Anyway, she said, January 21st, I'll be there, she said.